abhi7631/demo-repo/README.md

-This is a demo project and is only meant to be a repo for git demo.
+This is a demo project and is only meant to be for git demo.
+I chose to edit this commit!